The impact of the API

 Logistics/warehousing

 When the pills are finished, they don’t get shipped to the customer or end users the same day.
 You need to store them in a warehouse, sometimes for months.
-And not all can be kept in a plain warehouse, perhaps they need to be stored cold.
-And there are lots of checks, by the quality control department and the warehouse people, before you’re able to ship out the drugs.
+And not all can be kept in a plain warehouse; perhaps they need to be stored cold.
+And there are many checks by the quality control department and the warehouse people before you can ship out the drugs.

-And then, when you are finally able to send them out, there are costs for the secondary packaging such as boxes, pallets, filling material, document costs, labor costs….
+And then, when you can finally send them out, there are costs for the secondary packaging such as boxes, pallets, filling material, document costs, and labor costs….
 On average, it adds 20% to the price we’re on so far.

 Operating margin & go to market

-The final chunk of the costs are in the operating margin, a.k.a. the profit, and the costs of going to market.
-Such as getting authorized, marketing, and having the proper documents to go alongside your medicine.
+The final chunk of the costs is in the operating margin, a.k.a. the profit, and the costs of going to market, such as getting authorized, marketing, and having the proper documents to go alongside your medicine.

-As you can see in the chart above, in general the API accounts for 52% of the cost price of the drug.
+As you can see in the chart above, the API generally accounts for 52% of the cost price of the drug.

 The 100.000 pills we produced, we were able to do that for a little over $95.000, whereas the API cost us $50.000.

-There are still lots of other parameters that have an effect on the price of course.
+There are still lots of other parameters that affect the price, of course.
 Such as the scale of your production, producing 500 pills by hand or 10 million by machine, there’s a difference in the cost of production.
-And buying 500 empty capsules or 10 million, you can guess where you’d get a better deal per capsule.
+And by buying 500 empty capsules or 10 million, you can guess where you’d get a better deal per capsule.

 But this was to give you a general idea about the impact of the price of the API on the cost price of the entire drug!